KDE/documentation-develop-kde-org/content/docs/extend/plasma/comic-plugin/_index.md

 #### comic.requestRedirectedUrl(url, id, metadata)

 Sometimes you only have a relative url, e.g. next would be current url + "/?relid=X&go=+1".
 This function helps you to get the real url this relative url points to.
-This is useful for cases where you don't know the next or previous identifier, while this information is embded in the "real" url.
+This is useful for cases where you don't know the next or previous identifier, while this information is embedded in the "real" url.

 Ask the engine to retrieve the real (redirected) url for `url`. `id` specifies of what type the download is.
 There are some predefined ids:
 * comic.PreviousUrl